THE FALL OF DON JUAN

 NATALIE.
 Calm down.

 MICHAEL.
-Why did you have to make an appointment with him?
-Why didn't you just go to your own doctor?
+Why did you have to have an appointment with him?
+Why didn't you go to your own doctor?

 NATALIE.
 (Reluctantly.)
 I had problems...